-During 2020, the Organization increased their line of credit to \$1,000,000.
-The line of credit was modified to be secured by only accounts receivable, contracts receivable, and grants receivable.
+The Organization has a line of credit totaling \$1,000,000.
+The line of credit is secured by accounts receivable, contracts receivable, and grants receivable.
 The Board placed certain restrictions on the use of the line of credit to comply with PRI loan covenants as described in the PRI loan agreement.
-Interest accrues at the Wall Street Journal prime rate plus 0.75% (4.00% at December 31, 2021 and 2020), or the floor rate of 4.00%.
-The operating line matured on May 28, 2022 and is in the process of being renewed under similar terms.
-There was no outstanding balance on the line of credit at December 31, 2021 and 2020.
+The PRI loan was paid off in 2022; however, the Board restriction on the Organization's use of the line of credit remains in place.
+Interest accrues at the Wall Street Journal prime rate plus 0.75% (7.50% and 4.00% at December 31, 2022 and 2021, respectively), or the floor rate of 4.00%.
+The operating line matures on August 25, 2023.
+There was no outstanding balance on the line of credit at December 31, 2022 and 2021.

-Note 10 - Program-Related Investment Loan Payable
+Note 10 - Long-Term Debt

-On March 1, 2013, the Organization signed a \$5,000,000 credit agreement with The David and Lucile Packard Foundation, The Gordon and Betty Moore Foundation, and The Kresge Foundation (collectively, PRI Lenders) to support projected future operating deficits and allow for capacity investment while building water quality trading and other natural infrastructure mitigation programs.
-The loan is unsecured.
-An initial advance of \$2,000,000 was made on the closing date.
+On March 1, 2013, the Organization signed a \$5,000,000 credit agreement with The David and Lucile Packard Foundation, The Gordon and Betty Moore Foundation, and The Kresege Foundation (collectively, the PRI lenders) to support projected future operating deficits and allow for capacity investment while building water quality trading and other natural infrastructure mitigation programs.
+The loan was unsecured.
+An initial advance of \$2,000,000 was made at the closing date.
 A second advance of \$2,000,000 was received July 2014.
 The third and final advance of \$1,000,000 was potentially available no later than September 1, 2015, provided the Organization satisfied certain conditions.
 Subsequently, those conditions had not been met and the Organization did not take the final \$1,000,000 advance.
+At December 31, 2021, the balance on the PRI note payable was \$1,900,000.
+On February 5, 2022, the Organization entered into an Economic Injury Disaster Loan (EIDL) with the SBA to pay-off the PRI note payable in the amount of \$1,900,000.
+Installment payments, including principal and interest, of \$8,526 monthly will begin 30 months from the date of the promissory note, or September 2024.
+Interest will accrue at the rate of 2.75% per year.
+The loan matures February 2052 and is secured by accounts receivable, contracts receivable and grants receivable.
+In connection with the EIDL, the Organization is not allowed to take on additional debt without prior permission from the SBA.